jholdstock/Decred-Bug-Bounty-Proposal/README.md

 To achieve all this we need a group of "vulnerability validators" who are verified decred contractors.
 Their jobs is as follows.

-    * Check, validate and respond to all bug reports sent to the system.
+    - Check, validate and respond to all bug reports sent to the system.

-    * If its a serious vulnerability escalate the vulnerability to the person in-charge of the project and core staff.
+    - If its a serious vulnerability escalate the vulnerability to the person in-charge of the project and core staff.

-    * If its a non serious open an issue in github and follow through on fixes.
+    - If its a non serious open an issue in github and follow through on fixes.

-    * Maintain constant contact with the bug reporter and keep them apprised on the status of their report.(Many times I see frustrated bug reporters complain on twitter or publicly release 0-day bugs due to security teams not responding properly to their reports)
+    - Maintain constant contact with the bug reporter and keep them apprised on the status of their report.(Many times I see frustrated bug reporters complain on twitter or publicly release 0-day bugs due to security teams not responding properly to their reports)

-    * Form a core team that decides on any payout above 500$.
+    - Form a core team that decides on any payout above 500$.
 (Anything below this can be given out at their discretion)

-*We will need to do some social media posts to get the wordout.
+* We will need to do some social media posts to get the wordout.

-*Setup a "Thank you" page in the "decred.org" website to publicly appreciate the people who have found valid vulnerabilities.
+* Setup a "Thank you" page in the "decred.org" website to publicly appreciate the people who have found valid vulnerabilities.

-*Later we can also look into custom swag gift's (Maybe in the next proposal after 6 months) eg: A customized decred jacket; t-shirts etc
+* Later we can also look into custom swag gift's (Maybe in the next proposal after 6 months) eg: A customized decred jacket; t-shirts etc

 **Who:**

 I have been working with the decred project the last few months and would like to believe I have contributed in a useful manner to decred.

-I also have prior expirence as both a bug hunter and a validatior and think I would be a good fit for this role.
+I also have prior experience as both a bug hunter and a validator and think I would be a good fit for this role.

 Hence I nominate myself as "validator" to this project and welcome any other decred members/ contractors who have been vetted to join in.